Creating the world’s first accessible holiday tradition.

 Accessible Trick-or-Treating

-Setting up and organizing your trick-or-treating station to be accessible to all children is simple and easy to do.
+Setting up and organizing your trick or treating station to be accessible to all children is simple and easy to do.
 Just follow our tips and you'll have something that's inclusive for your entire community.

 Organize an Event

 Sometimes it's easier for children with a disability and their caregivers to trick-or-treat during the day.
-Organizing an event in your community can ensure that all children experience the joy of dressing as their favourite character and get into the trick-or-treating spirit!
+Organizing an event in your community can ensure that all children experience the joy of dressing as their favourite character and get into the trick or treating spirit!

 Read Our Online Book

-Share with your family, friends, and students the real life story of Atticus and how his Halloween became an accessible trick-or-treating experience with the help of Treat Accessibly.
+Share with your family, friends, and students the real life story of Atticus and how his Halloween became an accessible trick or treating experience with the help of Treat Accessibly.

 Spread the Word

-You're probably here because, like us, you think that it's important to have a world where every child can enjoy trick-or-treating at Halloween.
+You're probably here because, like us, you think that it's important to have a world where every child can enjoy trick or treating at Halloween.
 Please help spread the word about accessible trick-or-treating to your family, friends, and others in your community.

 How about posting on your favourite social media platform? (please tag us in your post)

-Thanks to the cities, municipalities, and regions that have already officially announced their support for an accessible and inclusive trick-or-treating experience.
+Thanks to the cities, municipalities, and regions that have already officially announced their support for an accessible and inclusive trick or treating experience.

 Instagram Posts